SUMMAIYA AFREENLAKSHYA JEEVAN JAGRITI

 JULIA STEWARTMOTHER MIRACLE

-Julia Stewart is the Director of Programs for Propeller: A Force for Social Innovation, a New Orleans-based non-profit that helps to launch social and environmental ventures to address local challenges within the areas of food security, healthcare, educational equity, and water management.
-Julia oversees all of Propeller’s social entrepreneurship programming.
+Julia Stewart currently oversees markting and outreach for Moth Miracle, an India-based nonprofit focused on educating the neediest of children and equipping them with shelter, food, books, and everything they will need to flourish.
+She is the former Director of Programs for Propeller: A Force for Social Innovation, a New Orleans-based non-profit that helps to launch social and environmental ventures to address local challenges within the areas of food security, healthcare, educational equity, and water management.
+Julia oversaw all of Propeller’s social entrepreneurship programming.
 Since 2012, Julia has supported 90 Ventures that have collectively generated 120 full- and part-time jobs and $35 million in external financing, revenues, and grants.
 Julia has served on judging panels for the International Fulbright Seminar, Junior Achievement of Greater New Orleans, on the Advisory Board for Tulane’s Changemaker Institute, and was a speaker at the 2015 Detroit Policy Conference.
 Julia graduated with a B.A. in International Relations from Lewis & Clark College in Portland, Oregon.

 Prior to establishing Lighting Engineering Solutions (LES), Sokun worked in the private and development sectors.
 This experience gave him the opportunity to hone skills in business development, marketing and product development.
 Sokun focused on his interest to engage in social enterprise work during his stints as Country Manager of the World Toilet Organization and as Business Development Specialist in Cambodia for DuPont.
 Sokun witnessed firsthand tremendous challenges regarding lack of reliable access to electricity for more than 2 million households.
 That problem motivated Sokun to establish LES in 2013 to provide sustainable electricity solutions for rural communities in Cambodia.